Boat Tours and Other Activities in Calanques National Park

 Marseille| © kbxxus

-A cruise to Marseille is a wonderful experience to relax during your holiday and enjoy the Mediterranean and this corner of Provence in a different way.
+A cruise to Marseille is a wonderful way to relax during your holiday and enjoy the Mediterranean and this corner of Provence in a different way.

 However, a walking tour of Marseille is also an excellent way to discover its most emblematic monuments, learn about the history of this city and its rich cultural heritage.
 It is the oldest city in France!
-In my post What to see and do in Marseille, I tell you all the essentials you shouldn't miss.
+In my post What to see and do in Marseille, I tell you about the essentials that you should not miss.

-This is your chance to stroll through its charming streets, soak up the relaxed atmosphere of its neighbourhoods and let yourself be seduced by the best bouillabaisse in the world, prepared right there.
+This is your chance to stroll through its charming streets, soak up the relaxed atmosphere of its neighbourhoods and be seduced by the best bouillabaisse in the world, which is prepared there.
 You will fall in love with Marseille!

 Book the hiking tour of the Calanques from Marseille